 - Glutamic acid

 High-quality protein powders contain a high proportion of essential amino acids.
 Like food proteins, they support the building and maintenance of muscles, the functioning immune system and all important metabolic functions.

-Non-proteinogenic amino acids, of which there are several hundred in nature, also fulfill important functions in the human body.
+Non-proteinogenic amino acids, of which there are several hundred in nature, also fulfil important functions in the human body.
 Some of them, such as carnitine, are valued by athletes for their effects on fat burning and muscle regeneration.
 Carnitine is therefore added to many protein powder products.
 However, the study on the effects of these compounds is not entirely clear.

 Building muscle with protein powder

 Proteins are the main components of our muscles.
 Muscle mass and muscle strength are essentially dependent on a favourable energy and protein utilisation.
 If we do not consume enough protein, all training efforts are in vain: successful muscle building is not possible with a lot of effort.

 Even with a good supply of protein, there are some criteria from a sports science point of view that should be observed for a targeted muscle building.
 In addition to the amount of protein ingested, this also includes the time of ingestion and the type of protein that is to be added.
 If the protein is supplied via protein powder, the type and number of additives used is also important.